Weekly Announcements

 Share Your Time

-FEAST Prison Ministry Volunteer
+• FEAST Prison Ministry Volunteer

 Become a FEAST prison ministry sponsor or volunteer!
 This could include driving Feast partners to church and back once a month, simply sharing in a meal, leading a class, or even sitting together during worship.
 Full sponsor training available online.
 For more info, click below.

-Become a Sunday School Volunteer
+• Become a Volunteer for Kids

 If your passion is kids and faith, this is the place for you!
 You don’t need to know theology or Scripture.
 You just need to be willing to learn and show patience with your students.
 To find out more, contact Karrie below.